LeiMa0324/Hamlet/README.md

 **hamlet package**
 * Graph - super class of all hamlet graphs
-* hamletGraph - hamlet graph without predicates implementation
+* HamletGraph - hamlet graph without predicates implementation
-* staticGraph - static hamlet with decision of sharing under situations of predicates
+* StaticGraph - static hamlet with decision of sharing under situations of predicates
-* dynamicGraph - dynamic hamlet with benefit model and dynamic decisions of sharing or not sharing
+* DynamicGraph - dynamic hamlet with benefit model and dynamic decisions of sharing or not sharing

 **executor package**
 * executor to run the experiments